Snyssfx/snyssfx.github.io/content/posts/make-this-site.md

 draft = false
 date = 2021-03-20T19:16:21+03:00
 lastmod = 2021-03-22T18:16:21+03:00
-title = "How to make a site like that" slug = "" tags = ["site", "personal", "blog", "hugo", "markdown", "github", "actions"] categories = [] thumbnail = "avatar.jpeg" description = "How to make a personal blog using hugo and github actions"
+title = "How to make a site using Hugo, Github Actions and pages" description = "How to make a personal blog using hugo and github actions" keywords = ["site", "personal", "blog", "hugo", "markdown", "github", "actions", "pages"] tags = ["site", "personal", "blog", "hugo", "markdown", "github", "actions", "pages"] slug = "" categories = [] thumbnail = "avatar.jpeg"
 +++

 This site was build with hugo, Github Actions, markdown pages and a drop of love.
 Here is a couple of links I used: